-The code applies to the on-campus conduct of all students and registered student organizations, including conduct using university computing or network resources.
-The code also applies to the off-campus conduct of students and registered student organizations in direct connection with:

-- (A) Academic course requirements or any credit bearing experiences, such as internships, field trips, study abroad, or student teaching; - (B) Any activity supporting pursuit of a degree, such as research at another institution or a professional practice assignment; - (C) Any activity sponsored, conducted, or authorized by the university or by registered student organizations; - (D) Any activity that causes substantial destruction of property belonging to the university or members of the university community, or causes or threatens serious harm to the safety or security of members of the university community, or creates or could reasonably create a hostile environment on campus as defined in the sexual misconduct policy; or - (E) Any activity in which a police report has been filed, a summons or indictment has been issued, or an arrest has occurred for a crime of violence.
+- (A) The code applies to the on-campus conduct of all students and registered student organizations, including conduct using university computing or network resources.
+The code also applies to the off-campus conduct of students and registered student organizations in direct connection with: - (1) Academic course requirements or any credit bearing experiences, such as internships, field trips, study abroad or student teaching; - (2) Any activity supporting pursuit of a degree, such as research at another institution or a professional practice assignment; - (3) Any activity sponsored, conducted, or authorized by the university or by registered student organizations; - (4) Any activity that causes substantial destruction of property belonging to the university or members of the university community, or causes or threatens serious harm to the safety or security of members of the university community; or - (5) Any activity which could constitute a criminal offense as defined by local, state or federal law, regardless of the existence or outcome of any criminal proceeding. - (B) The code may be applied to behavior conducted online, via e-mail, text, or other electronic medium.
+Students should also be aware that online postings such as web postings and social networking sites are in the public sphere and are not private.
+These postings can subject a student to allegations of conduct violations if evidence of policy violations is posted online.
+The university does not routinely search for violations of this code, but may take action if and when such information comes to the attention of university officials.